 Our future success significantly depends on the continued service and performance of our key management personnel.
-We have employment agreements with all members of senior management.
+With the exception of Kevin Bachus, we have employment agreements with all members of senior management.
 However, we cannot prevent members of senior management from terminating their employment with us.
 Losing the services of members of senior management could materially harm our business until a suitable replacement is found, and such replacement may not have equal experience and capabilities.
 In addition, we have not purchased life insurance on any members of our senior management.